sentinel-energy/friendly_data/doc/hands-on.rst

 Hands-on tutorial
 =================

-There are two parts to working with SENTINEL archive.
+There are two parts to working with Friendly data.
 The files containing the metadata and datasets, and the set of conventions that need to be followed.
 We will start by understanding the conventions, so that working with the files later on will make sense.